+Most enterprise-grade solid-state drives are designed to last between three and five years.
 The NAND flash wear-out figures that the industry typically cites are 100,000 program/erase (P/E) cycles for single-level cell (SLC) flash, 30,000 P/E cycles for enterprise multilevel cell (eMLC) flash and 10,000 or fewer P/E cycles for multilevel cell (MLC) flash.
-Manufacturers have attempted to mitigate the wear-out factor through advancements in their product architectures, algorithms and controllers.